Geometric Models and Variation of Weights on Moduli of Parabolic Higgs Bundles over the Riemann Sphere: a Case Study: Conditional stability and basic building blocks

-\begin{proof} Immediate from the definition of stability and corollaries \ref{cor:ex-chambers}, \ref{cor:in-chambers} and \ref{cor:corresp}. \end{proof}
+\begin{proof} Immediate from the definition of stability and Corollaries~\ref{cor:ex-chambers}, \ref{cor:in-chambers} and \ref{cor:corresp}. \end{proof}

-Figures \ref{fig:even-int-A}--\ref{fig:odd-ext}, built from definition \ref{def:a-kit} and propositions \ref{prop:line-orbit} and \ref{prop:C-stable}, compile the geometry and combinatorics of all nilpotent cone assembly kits for both interior chambers of type $A$ and $B$ and exterior chambers in both parities.
-In particular, when $d$ is odd, there is a single Harder--Narasimhan stratum for all open chambers (corresponding to $E\cong\calO(m+1)\oplus\calO(m)$), except for the exterior chamber $\qC_{\emptyset}$.
+Figures \ref{fig:even-int-A}--\ref{fig:odd-ext}, built from Definition~\ref{def:a-kit} and Propositions~\ref{prop:line-orbit} and \ref{prop:C-stable}, compile the geometry and combinatorics of all nilpotent cone assembly kits in both parities, with central spheres represented as horizontal lines.
+In particular, when $d$ is odd, there is a single Harder--Narasimhan stratum for all open chambers (corresponding to $E\cong\calO(m+1)\oplus\calO(m)$), except for the exterior chamber $\qC_{\varnothing }$.